BlendingJake/JARCH-Vis/README.md

 section called "JARCH Vis."
 There is always at least four buttons within that panel, allowing an object of each architecture type to be easily added to the scene.
 If a JV object is selected, then the options specific to the architecture type of the selected object will be displayed in the panel.

-Modifying any value within the panel will automatically update the mesh object, assuming that the "Update Automatically?" option is selected.
-If that option is unchecked, then the "Update Object" button has to be clicked to get the object to update.
+Modifying any value within the panel will automatically update the mesh object, assuming that the `Update Automatically?` option is selected.
+If that option is unchecked, then the `Update Object` button has to be clicked to get the object to update.
 If the mesh object is really large or complicated, then it might be a good idea to not update automatically.